4.9.1. General Upgrade Instructions

 Update the repositories using a SIMP ISO:

-Copy the new SIMP ISO file to the SIMP master
+Copy the new SIMP ISO file to the yum server.

 For RPM-based installation, follow your site’s procedures to update your repositories.

-# Make sure yum picks up the new RPMs yum clean all; yum makecache # Apply updates to the local master yum update -y
+# Make sure the puppet agent cron job does not run and pick up any # interim changes, including Puppet application RPM updates, until you # are ready for these changes. puppet agent --disable # Make sure yum picks up the new RPMs yum clean all; yum makecache # Apply updates to the local server yum update -y

 For SIMP 6.4 and later, this will also update the system-local, SIMP-managed Puppet module Git repositories.

-If you are upgrading from a version before SIMP 6.4 you can skip to the last step, Apply the changes by running puppet.
+If you are upgrading from a version prior to SIMP 6.4 you can skip to the step Update the generated types for the environment

 ** The following steps only apply for upgrades from version 6.4 or later